dpmaddalena/haikuraoke/README.md

 ## problems to solve

 How to ensure that lines will not break in the wrong place?
 The poet-performer should, of course, know that a certain line-of-a-poem will break when using Helvetica above 28 points, eg, but maybe the program adjusts on the fly to reduce font-size if a line goes to the edge of the window and is about to break?
-That's probably too much for v.1, but the point is that each line of poetry is sacred and has to only ever be on a single line of the screen.
+That's probably too much for v.1, but the point is that each line of poetry should never break.